codeVishesh/CodeVishesh/README.md

 # 💫 About Me:
 Hi!
-I’m Vishesh Gupta 👋<br>I’m a passionate coder and developer building projects in JavaScript, PHP, C++, data structures & algorithms, and full-stack applications.
+I’m Vishesh Gupta 👋<br>I’m a passionate coder and developer building projects in Python, JavaScript, PHP, C++, data structures & algorithms, and full-stack applications.
 On my GitHub, you’ll find a variety of repositories including web apps, backend systems, DSA solutions, and real-world practice projects.
 I love learning new technologies and sharing code to help others grow.
 Feel free to explore my projects and connect!

 # 💻 Tech Stack: